- Why are you introducing a Zero Emission Zone (ZEZ) in Oxford?

 Adoption of a “zero emission” standard creates certainty and ultimately delivers greater emissions reductions than adoption of less stretching “low emission” standards.

-We are proposing to introduce the smaller ZEZ as a pilot phase to allow it to be tested out before it is expanded in 2022.
+We are introducing a smaller ZEZ as a pilot phase to allow it to be tested out and to provide learnings for a wider zone.
 The ZEZ Pilot would also lead to cleaner air, quieter streets and contribute to action on climate.

 Why are you proposing a charging scheme?

 Following extensive feedback from stakeholders and further technical work it was clear that our previously proposed scheme based on parking and loading restrictions was unlikely to lead to the changes in behaviour and air quality which we are seeking to achieve.
 Furthermore, a charging scheme provides greater flexibility and can be adapted to cater for the needs of residents and businesses in the area using discounts and exemptions, and may generate some income which can be used to help residents, businesses and others switch to zero emission vehicles.

 Charging schemes are being introduced across the country including in Birmingham, and London already successfully operate charging schemes which have seen significant improvements in air pollution.

 In 2015, the County Council’s Local Transport Plan set an ambition to start a Zero Emission Zone in Oxford with the aim of reducing air pollution.
 Over the subsequent years, the proposals have been developed through extensive public and stakeholder consultation.

 The final formal consultation on the ZEZ Pilot proposals took place between 20 November 2020 and 17 January 2021, after having been delayed from March 2020 due to the COVID-19 pandemic.